gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

 ??? info "Game randomly crashes mid-game"
     One of your mods is unstable.
 Don't install too many mods.

-??? info "Game is using the wrong GPU (Nvidia laptop)"
+??? info "Game is using the wrong GPU (NVIDIA laptop)"
-    Go to the Nvidia Control Panel, 3D settings, add :material-file:`gtaiv.exe` and select `Max Performance` in `Power Plan Mode`.
+    Go to the NVIDIA Control Panel, 3D settings, add :material-file:`gtaiv.exe` and select `Max Performance` in `Power Plan Mode`.

 If you know an issue and a solution that I missed, [contact me!](contact-me.md)